RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </a>
 </div>
 <br>
-The first OA Listings page is for records.
+The first OA Listings page is for Records.
 A list of possible purchases is given with genuine researched web prices for a mix of genres.
-An image of a collection of records is shown (taken by me at the Rockshop).
+An image of a collection of records is shown which was taken by me at the Rockshop.
 It is hoped within future releases to have info and images for each track when clicked a track is clicked on.
 <br>
     <!--- cassettes --->